Configuring PubSub+ Cache on the Designated Router

 11. Enable the created Distributed Cache.

-12. If the Auto Start Mode was not enabled for the PubSub+ Cache Instances that were created, run the start Admin EXEC command at the Distributed Cache level to put all the PubSub+ Cache Instances under the Designated Cache into service.
+12. If the Auto Start Mode was not enabled for the PubSub+ Cache Instances you created, run the start Admin EXEC command at the Distributed Cache level to put all the PubSub+ Cache Instances under the Designated Cache into service.
 See Performing PubSub+ Cache Administrative Tasks.